 The FiftyThree team resorted to SplitMetrics A/B testing platform for the Chinese localization of screenshots for app store, the increase of tap-to-install rate and obtainment of insights into users on-page behavior.

-Creating a great app is not enough anymore.
+Creating a great app and follow App Store guidelines is not enough anymore.
 Its app store page has to appeal to the users as it has to drive downloads and boost engagement.
 The set screenshots for app store is one of the ingredients that predetermine success or failure.

 Their next thought was to test the strongest visual representation of the app – screenshots for app store – to discover which ones users like the most.